 Anyone setting up, running, owning or controlling a company in the UK will need to verify their identity to prove they are who they claim to be.
 The requirement applies to:

-Anyone currently listed as a director of a UK-registered company must verify their identity to remain on the Companies House register.
+Anyone currently listed as a director of a UK-registered company must verify their identity when filing their next confirmation statement after 18 November 2025.

 Individuals must complete identity verification before their appointment as a company director can be officially registered.